The Land Grabbers by Patricia, Laramiekid_2000

 CHAPTER EIGHT

-Inside the Sherman cabin, the fire in the hearth was slowly dying.
-Its bright embers turning to darken ashes.
-Jonesy had retired to bed hours ago.
+ago.
 But Jess and Slim were seated in front of the fire, still laughing over beating Chet at his own game.
 Andy was at the table bent over a

 book, pretending to read, but in reality he was trying to listen to the men's whispered laughing comments.
-Trouble is they were talking so softly that Andy could only make out one or two words.
+Trouble is they were talking so

 Suddenly the door of the cabin burst opened.
 The visitor hadn't even knocked.
 He stood in the doorway filling the frame.
-His gun belt rode low on his hips.
-His legs were spread apart as his hand was hanging over his gun.
+His gun belt rode

 Slim rose from the table, his hand on his own gun.